Audio Visualizer

 Web Implementation

 I implemented the entire algorithm as a web page because I wanted to experiment and play around with the algorithm in real time, and make it easy and accessible for others to do the same.
-The live demo includes a user-friendly control panel exposed on the UI (built with Leva) that lets visitors tweak a lot of the core parameters of the algorithm in real time.
-Orbit controls enable interactive camera rotation and zoom, and all settings are hot-reloaded so you can instantly see how each adjustment you make affects the visualization.
-Not every single parameter of the algorithm is exposed but all of the core functionality is tweakable and available to play around with.
+The live demo includes a user-friendly control panel exposed on the UI (built with Leva) that lets visitors tune visual behavior in real time.
+Orbit controls enable interactive camera rotation and zoom, and all settings are hot-reloaded so you can instantly see how each adjustment affects the visualization.
 I would encourage you to try it out yourself!

 I also implemented a spectrogram you can use to inspect the audio signals that your browser is consuming from your selected audio source.